baseonballs/mpower-sitedocs/site-docs/mathematics/elem/patterns/montessori-cubes/bionomial-square-expansion.md

 # **The Binomial Square: A Simpler Model**

-We will review the montoessori based bionomial expansion using 2D perspective.
+The use of Montessori cubes is a great example of children naturally discovering patterns without needing prior knowledge of binomial identities.
+These patterns can be inferred and intuited by young children because they are inherent in the mathematical principles involved.
+We will review the Montessori-based binomial expansion using a 2D perspective.

 The algebraic identity expansion for \( (a + b)^2 \) is: